A Long, Complicated Love Affair

 Registered participants were emailed a link to access this program this morning.
 If you have registered but cannot find the email, please contact email@example.com.

 William-Adolphe Bouguereau occupies a unique place in the history of American art.
 A Frenchman who never visited the United States, his works were nonetheless among the most popular, recognizable, and salable among any other artists during his lifetime—especially to Americans.
 The public, collectors, and many critics fell in love with his chastely sensual classical maidens, Raphaelesque Madonnas, and impossibly pristine peasant children, all painted with extraordinary polish and realism.
 This talk will explore the rise and fall of Bouguereau’s popularity in the United States, including the fickle critics and the faithful amateurs.

-Before the lecture, visit Hillwood's Bouguereau painting, La Nuit, which has been on loan to the Bouguereau & America exhibition since early 2019.
+Hillwood's Bouguereau painting, La Nuit, will return to view in mid-September, after traveling with the Bouguereau & America exhibition since early 2019.
 The exhibition, curated by Dr. Stanton Thomas, was hosted by the Milwaukee Museum of Art, the Memphis Brooks Museum of Art, and San Diego Museum of Art.

 ABOUT THE SPEAKER